rbatis/rbatis/Readme.md

 #### A highly performant ORM framework written in Rust, inspired by Mybatis and MybatisPlus.
-#### Dynamic sql, no runtime, no Garbage Collector, and low Memory use.
+#### Dynamic SQL, no runtime, no Garbage Collector, and low memory use.
 #### Supports async_std, tokio
 #### This crate uses #![forbid(unsafe_code)] to ensure everything is implemented in 100% safe Rust.